leifcr/capistrano-monit_runit/README.md

 This libary is a helper library for capistrano tasks that setup [runit](smarden.org/runit/) and [monit](http://mmonit.com/monit) for various services.

-Note: This has been updated to support Capistrano 3.x.
+Note: This has been updated to support Capistrano >= 3.4.
 If you still use Capistrano 2.x, see the capistrano2 branch

+## Versioning

+This gem stays at 3.x for capistrano 3, as it seems logical.

 ## Services for Monit and Runit